About Legislative Council

 There are fifteen Legislative Council divisions:

 On Saturday 5 August 2017, new Legislative Council electoral boundaries came into effect due to the completion of the 2016-17 Legislative Council Electoral Boundaries Redistribution process.
-We will publish new maps as soon as they are available.

 You can learn more about the redistribution and new boundaries here .